 Pike Road from South Main to South Sunset Streets is designated as a principal arterial within the City’s Envision Longmont plan with a posted speed limit of 40 mph.
 The current configuration of Pike Road consists of one 12-foot travel lane in each direction with dedicated left and right turn lanes at all intersecting streets except for South Coffman Street.
 There are no on-street bike facilities or sizable paved shoulders on Pike Road along the entire segment.

-The Pike Road Improvements Project consists of a variety of improvements to multimodal transportation access and vehicular, cyclist and pedestrian safety.
+The Pike Road Improvement Project consists of a variety of improvements to multimodal transportation access and vehicular, cyclist and pedestrian safety.
 In addition, this project addresses the aging pavement condition of Pike Road through rehabilitation of the existing asphalt pavement followed by an asphalt overlay.

 See Frequently Asked Questions about this project.
 The City will be sending letters with information on FAQs and web page updates to nearby neighborhoods.